Kumarmehta019/Space-Invaders/README.md

 ### Day One:

 The first day was spent planning the game by pseudo coding the MVP level.
-I then started creating the wire frame and mock up designs of the game using Fisma.
+I then started creating the wireframe and mock up designs of the game using Fisma.
 This was also the first time I was using Fisma so I took some time to go through a few tutorials on how to use Fisma.
 THis was a great learning experience for me and I was able to create a rough design of how I wanted the game to look.
 Below are a few images of my Fisma designs:

 <img width="490" alt="Screenshot 2021-10-07 at 22 24 06" src="https://user-images.githubusercontent.com/88886169/140654792-c79806be-da82-4664-bdcc-a5294ed31e00.png">